criticalmanufacturing/cli/docs/src/02-learn/tutorials/1-scaffolding/1-project-init/index.md

 You can initialize a MES Customization or App project workspace using the `cmf init` command.
 The following examples illustrate its usage.

-!!!
-Note "Software and MES ISO Dependencies"
+!!! note "Software and MES ISO Dependencies"

-    * To determine the dependencies required for your MES version, follow the instructions on the [Project Types Concept](../../../concepts/project-types/index.md) page.
+    * **Dependencies Version**: To determine the software dependencies version to use on the `init` command, check the instructions on the [Project Types Concept](../../../concepts/project-types/index.md) page.
-    * Remember that you only need to provide a MES ISO location if your MES or its optional components run on a Windows environment.
+    * **MES ISO location is optional**: You only need to provide this parameter if your MES or one of its optional components **runs** on a Windows environment.
 More details on MES components are available on the [MES System Architecture][help-MES-architecture] page.

 === "MES v10 or above"